105 – Queen’s University

 - If students have attended a postsecondary institution, they must provide an official copy of their high school transcripts and postsecondary transcript(s).

 - Fall Admission only for on-campus part-time studies.

 - Students registering in Online Studies can begin in September, January or May.

 December 1 – Admission:

-- Complete applications will start to be reviewed for offers of admission.
+- Queen’s will start to review complete applications for offers of admission.
 Queen’s encourages all students to submit their documentation as early as possible.

-- See below for further PSE and document deadlines for continued consideration.
-(Note: Students may only submit 1 PSE/Supplementary Essay).
+- See additional PSE and document deadlines for continued consideration.
+(Note: Students may submit only 1 PSE/Supplementary Essay.)

 - Applications will continue to be reviewed for admission throughout the entirety of the application cycle.

 - Last date to submit Major Admission Awards applications.

 - Applications to all first‑year programs are due.